 Getting people excited about responsible consumption: expanded product ranges, intensified communications

 On the path to becoming a 100% sustainable business, we resolutely work on offering our customers more and more eco-friendly and socially compatible products.
-By continuously expanding our sustainably produced range of products, we want to encourage them to embrace sustainable consumption.
-For our customers to choose responsible consumption, we must explain sustainability in a credible, understandable, and appealing way, because our customers’ purchasing decisions influence the breadth and depth of our sustainability measures, as well as the pace at which we achieve our goal of becoming a 100% sustainable business.
-To keep our customers even better informed about our activities in the area of sustainability, we are further expanding our communications: via traditional channels as well as on social media platforms and at the points of sale.
+By continuously expanding our sustainably produced range of products, we want to encourage them to embrace responsible consumption.
+For our customers to choose our sustainable products, we must explain sustainability in a credible, understandable, and appealing way, because our customers’ purchasing decisions influence the breadth and depth of our sustainability measures, as well as the pace at which we achieve our goal of becoming a 100% sustainable business.
+To keep our customers even better informed about our activities in the area of sustainability, we are further expanding our communications: via traditional channels as well as on social media platforms and at the point of sale.

 Inspiring people with sustainable product ranges